-If a failure does occur, the QCP should be evaluated to determine why the failure was not prevented, whether the risk to patients is still acceptable, and whether changes need to be made to the QCP.
+If a failure does occur, the QCP should be evaluated to determine why the potential failure was not discovered before it occurred, whether the risk to patients is still acceptable, and whether changes need to be made to the QCP.

 Failures (errors) can be detected through a variety of sources including: